skai111/db48x/doc/commands/symbolic.md

 * `'(A+B)^3' { 'X^N' 'X*X^(N-1)' } ↓Match` returns `(A+B)*(A+B)^2`.

+## Isolate (ISOL)

+Isolate variable: Returns an expression that rearranges an expression given in stack level 2 to “isolate” a variable specified in stack level 1.

+For example, `A+1=sin(X+B)+C' 'X' ISOL` will produce `X=sin⁻¹(A-C+1)+2·i1·π-B`.

+When the `PrincipalSolution` flag is not set, the resulting expression may contain numbered variables such as `i1` as parameters.
+Variables that begin with `i` represent arbitrary signed integers.
+Variables that begin with `n` represent arbitrary natural numbers.
+Variables that begin with `s` represent arbitrary signs.

+The command will generate `Unable to isolate` if the expression cannot be reorganized, for example because it contains functions that have no known inverse.

 ## AutoSimplify

 Enable automatic reduction of numeric subexpressions according to usual